-Although 22 million Americans experience some type of hearing loss, only 30 percent of them use hearing aids.
+Although 22 million Americans experience some hearing loss, only 30 percent of them use hearing aids.
 At University of Missouri Health Care, we offer the latest hearing aid technology to accommodate your hearing loss and help you better communicate with family and friends.

 If you suspect you suffer from hearing loss, your first step should be to undergo a thorough hearing evaluation and medical examination.
-A certified audiologist can perform a hearing evaluation, while your primary care physician or an ear, nose and throat (ENT) physician can provide your examination.
+A certified audiologist can perform a hearing evaluation, while your primary care physician or an ear, nose and throat (ENT) physician provides your examination.

-If you are concerned about hearing loss, make an appointment with an audiologist or ENT physician can be made by calling the MU ENT, Hearing and Balance Center at (573) 882-HEAR (4327).
-This appointment usually is covered by insurance.
+If you are concerned about hearing loss, make an appointment with an audiologist and ear, nose and throat (ENT) doctor by calling MU Health Care’s ENT, Hearing and Balance Center at 573-882-HEAR (4327).
+Insurance usually covers this appointment.
 Check with your insurance provider for coverage information.

 Hearing aid evaluation

 If your hearing evaluation indicates that you need a hearing aid, an audiologist will discuss which hearing aid options would be most appropriate for you.